Glossary

 4. Nine has three threes, three is useful too.

 N is for Nothing No "Thing-ness" really.
 Still something, but from a different perspective.
 Can make you Feel Free.
+Or not.

 O is for OK OK first appeared as an abbreviation (O.K.) for “Oll Korrect,” printed in a satirical article about grammar.
 I just found this interesting.